Ax8457/WriteUPs/ECW2025/AliceInTheRansomLand/README.md

 <p align="center"> data_type - ID - hex_data .
 Domain</p>

 <p aling="center"><img src="./Screenshots/DNSexfiltration.png"></p>
-<p aling="justify">It seems there is only one file encrypted using symmetric cipher and extracted using 4 DNS records.
-This key used is exfiltrated as well.
+<p aling="justify">It seems there is only one file encrypted using symmetric cipher and extracted using 5 DNS records for the message.
+This key used is exfiltrated as well (2 records).
 Using regex with tshark it's possible to extract hex data and perform decryption </p>

 ````bash
 tshark -r chall.pcap -Y "dns && ip.src == 192.168.57.200 && dns.qry.name" -T fields -e dns.qry.name | uniq